Were you ringing in the new year when you got injured in a car crash? Unfortunately, New Year’s accidents are common and you’re far from alone.

 Remember not to settle too soon with the at-fault driver’s insurance company.
 If you were treated in an emergency room right after the accident, the at-fault driver’s insurance company may try to pressure you into a fast settlement for your medical bills.
 However, you don’t know yet if you will have lingering symptoms.

-Settle too quickly and you are likely to find that the money you receive doesn’t cover all of your costs, but at that point you will have little recourse since you have already agreed to a settlement.
+Settle too quickly and you are likely to find that the money you receive doesn’t cover all of your costs.
+At that point, you will have little recourse since you have already agreed to a settlement.
 It’s not easy, but if you are willing to take your time and work with a knowledgeable injury lawyer, you are far more likely to get a better settlement.
 Speaking of which…

 Call an Attorney